DevoInc/python-sdk/docs/api/api.md

 #### Result returned:

+Client support streaming of responses
+* When the stream mode is enabled, the response is asynchronously available for the code using the Client, as the server is returning it.
+Therefore, there is no need to wait for the whole reponse to start processing it.
+It is also quite useful for query running online with no ending or ending expecting in the future, as the data is available we can be working with it.
+* When the stream mode is not enabled, we have to wait for the query response to be completed and returned by server.

 Depending on the `stream` mode enabled in `ClientConfig`:

 | Response mode       | Stream mode enabled | Stream mode not enabled |